-All the features should be protected in this area. there are many users who walk out on the flats (area flooded by hydro) when accessible. there are many hiking and biking trails in the area as well.
+All the features should be protected in this area. there are many users who walk out on the flats animal habitat and corridors throughout the study area and between the study area and the resort development.

+(area flooded by hydro) when accessible. there are many hiking and biking trails in the area as well.
 This is a beautiful area that should be kept in its natural state!